alimay17/CIT325/readingNotes.md

   - constrained - restricts base type in some way
   - unconstrained - alias for base type.
 Float is an example of an unconstrained subtype for type NUMBER.
 - Implicit loss of precision conversion

+# Chapter 6 - Data Collections
+-  Scalar = single build in values
+- Object = User defined data type.
+A list of object data types is a collection of object.
+An object is a user defined data type